 The 1986 amendments (Section 1428) to the Federal Safe Drinking Water Act (SDWA) mandated that each state develop wellhead protection programs for the purpose of protecting ground water which serves as a source for public drinking water supplies.
 Although the law specifies certain elements which must be addressed in state programs, individual states are allowed the flexibility to develop programs that meet their particular needs.
-In response, Nevada developed the State Wellhead Protection Program (WHPP) which was approved by the EPA in February 1994.
+In response, Nevada developed the State Wellhead Protection Program (WHPP) which the EPA approved in February 1994.
 The program is voluntary in nature and provides incentives to local communities for their participation.

-Local source water protection planning efforts in Nevada have been accomplished through the WHPP, which is currently managed within the Bureau of Water Pollution Control (BWPC) and in some cases under the Source Water Assessment Program/Vulnerability Assessment Program (SWAP/VAP) which is managed by the Bureau of Safe Drinking Water (BSDW).
+Local source water protection planning efforts in Nevada have been accomplished through the WHPP and ISWPP, which is currently managed within the Bureau of Safe Drinking Water (BSDW).

 The elements of these two programs vary, mainly due to the fact that they were developed prior to the consolidation of the two Bureaus under the Nevada Division of Environmental Protection (NDEP).
-However, the programs are complementary in that each outlines areas where contaminants may enter a community's water supply and subsequently each identifies contaminant sources within the delineated areas.
+However, the programs are complementary in that each outlines areas where contaminants may enter a community's water supply, and subsequently, each identifies contaminant sources within the delineated areas.
 Nevada communities are encouraged by both programs to develop and implement strategies at the local level that best protect their drinking water supply.

-The BWPC has also established Drinking Water Protection Areas (DWPAs) for all public water systems to be used in conjunction with the community plans for implementation at the state level.
+The BSDW has also established Drinking Water Protection Areas (DWPAs) for all public water systems to be used in conjunction with the community plans for implementation at the state level.
 Sensitive DWPAs, wellhead protection areas, and source water assessments are further considered with various NDEP programs including (but not limited to): conducting technical permit and plan reviews; establishing public water system capacity; and, in some cases, having a local community plan is considered for various funding opportunities.
-The community plan not only provides a blueprint for the community to manage and protect their drinking water resource, but the plan may also influence state and local decision making and demonstrate to various funding programs the communities' capacity and commitment to protecting their resources into the future.
+The community plan not only provides a blueprint for the community to manage and protect their drinking water resource, but the plan may also influence state and local decision-making and demonstrate to various funding programs the communities' capacity and commitment to protecting their resources into the future.